smikhalevski/parallel-universe/README.md

 ```

 `add` appends the value to the queue, while `take` removes the value from the queue as soon as it is available.
 If there
-are no values in the queue upon `take` call then the returned `Promise` is resolved after the next `add` call.
+are no values in the queue upon `take` call then the returned promise is resolved after the next `add` call.

 ```ts
 const queue = new AsyncQueue();